dubreuia/intellij-plugin-save-actions/README.md

 ## Contributions

+### Project management

+There are 2 boards to track the issues (bug or features):

+- **[Agile Board - Save Actions - Ideas](https://github.com/dubreuia/intellij-plugin-save-actions/projects/2)** - Tracks your and our ideas for new features and the discussions around them.
+All the issues here are "closed"
+- **[Agile Board - Save Actions - Boards](https://github.com/dubreuia/intellij-plugin-save-actions/projects/3)** - Tracks the issues that are urgent enough and specified enough to be implemented.
+All the issues here are "open" except those that got implemented and will be release in next version, those are "closed" (and stay closed if they work once released).

+When you submit an issue, it will be triaged into either board.

 ### Contributors

 Big thanks to all the contributors submitting issues, testing, and especially submitting pull requests.
 See [contributors graph](https://github.com/dubreuia/intellij-plugin-save-actions/graphs/contributors) :hearts: